grafana/tempo/docs/tempo/website/server_side_metrics/_index.md

 The metrics-generator internally runs a set of **processors**.
 Processors ingest span batches and keep track of metrics.
-Every processor derives different metrics, each providing a functionality.
+Every processor derives different metrics.
+Currently the following processors are available:
+- Service graphs
+- Span metrics

 ### Service graphs